huangyebiaoke/adversarial-attack-method-based-on-IGA/README.md

 ## Citation

-If you use the code or images provided in this repository, please cite this work as follows:
+If you use the code, data or images provided in this repository, please cite this work as follows:
 ```
-@misc{yang2021neural,
+@misc{yang2021improved,
-      title={Neural Network Adversarial Attack Method Based on Improved Genetic Algorithm},
+      title={An Improved Genetic Algorithm and Its Application in Neural Network Adversarial Attack},
-      author={Dingming Yang and Yanrong Cui and Hongqiang Yuan},
+      author={Dingming Yang and Zeyu Yu and Hongqiang Yuan and Yanrong Cui},
       year={2021},
       eprint={2110.01818},
       archivePrefix={arXiv},